Certification ISO: What It Means, How It Works, and How to Get Certified

 • Medical device manufacturers often pursue ISO 13485

-Certification is frequently a prerequisite to bid.
+Certification is frequently a prerequisite to bid or expand into new markets.

 How to Approach Certification ISO Strategically

-A practical path includes:
+A practical pathway includes:

-1. Conduct a gap assessment
+1. Conduct a structured ISO Gap Assessment

 2. Define scope clearly